 - Is that new product cashflow accelerating, flat or declining?

 It takes more than air freshener to resolve these issues.
-But if you think your company might have become noseblind to your innovation issues, take our free Innovation Throughput Diagnostic to identify the improvement opportunities you may have.
+But if you think your company might have become noseblind to innovation issues, take our free Innovation Throughput Diagnostic to identify the improvement opportunities you may have.